A Brief History

 Dr. Fiona McGlade

 Katerina commenced her role as Office Manager and Executive Support to the Medical Director at VDHP in November 2020.
-She has been in the health sector majority of her career, working in fields such as higher education, government, dental health, not-for-profit, medical research and project support.
+She has been in the health sector majority of her career, working in fields such as higher education, government, dental health, not-for-profit and medical research.
 Katerina has brought with her a wealth of transferable skills and experience of operations management.